working through grief

 I guess I thought life moves on and you just have to move with it.

-Funny thing is, I do still think that.
+Funny enough, I do still think that.
 It’s true in that you just have to keep moving with life, but now I know the feeling isn’t fleeting.
 It’s that the pain is still just as heavy as it was when first being faced with death, it is a weight that I carry every day and will continue to carry.
 I think that over time, like working out a muscle, the weight just becomes a little easier to hold.
 Some days it still drags you down, but other days you’re running a marathon with it.

 Truth is, I’m exhausted.
 I don’t think we give each other enough grace to let ourselves be sad, or exhausted, or overworked.